mbourgey/EBI_cancer_workshop_visualization/README.md

 # Somatic mutational signature analysis

 ## Introduction
 The most common genetic model for cancer development is the accumulation of DNA mutations over time, eventually leading to the disruption or dysregulation of enough key genes that lead cells to uncontrolled growth.
 Cells in our bodies accumulate DNA mutations over time due to normal aging processes, through exposure to carcinogens or through defects in the cell’s ability to repair mistakes.
-Recently researchers found a method to take all the single nucleotide mutations identified in tumour cells (somatic SNVs) and cluster them together by the type of the mutation and also what the neighbouring bases are.
-This is commonly referred to as somatic mutational signatures.

 Common mutational processes that are regularly identified in cancer sequencing are:
  - Age: the aging process.
 These are high in C/T transitions due to deamination of methyl-cytidine.